JiscPER/jper/docs/api/API.md

 | metadata.source.identifier.id | The identifier of the journal for the publication, such as the ISSN.
 Ideally also populate metadata.source.identifier.type for each identifier |
 | metadata.identifier.id | An identifier for the article, such as the DOI.
 Ideally also populate the metadata.identifier.type field for each identifier |

-If you are applying an embargo to the content, you should ideally use **embargo.end**.
+For the embargo period, you should ideally use **embargo.end**.
 If this is provided, then **embargo.start** and **embargo.duration** would be considered secondary information not to be acted upon.

 If you have publicly hosted content (e.g. splash pages, full-text web pages, or PDFs) that you want to share with the router, so that repositories can download the content directly, please place these in a **links** element.
 For example:

     "links" : [
         {